Hair looking dry? Dull? These are some of the best organic conditioners – and all natural ones, too!

 And we should.
 Not only do hair conditioners often contain pig-and-cattle derived keratin as a strengthening agent (which is problematic for those who are vegan, Halal or Kosher) but there are also plenty of nasty chemicals in hair conditioners that are included in the products to keep our hair sleek and smooth.
+For example?

-Some chemicals to watch for are:
+Some chemicals to watch for in conditioners are:

 Behentrimonium chloride: A suspected environmental toxin and human allergen